 Reviews of Zur Muehle Restaurant, Saas-Fee Switzerland on Trip Advisor

 - If you are skiing, the hotel has a storage locker at the main cable car, to leave your equipment.

 Location & How to get to Saas Fee

 The two main international airports to Saas-Fee Ski Resort is Zurich International Airport and Geneva International Airport.
 Both are roughly around 3 hours via train and then bus, though Geneva should be a little less.

-There are numerous ways of getting to Saas-Fee Ski Resort like trains, private transfer, shared transfer or hire a car.
+There are numerous ways of getting to Saas-Fee Ski Resort like trains, private transfers, shared transfers or hire a car.
 But the best and most cost-effective way to get to Saas-Fee is via train then bus.
-This should take you between 3hours from the Zurich Airport to Saas-Fee Ski Resort, depending on changes.
+This should take you between 3 hours from the Zurich Airport to Saas-Fee Ski Resort, depending on changes.

 The standard train is as follows: